duck-web-dev/smart-queue/README.md

 ### Usage

-SmartQueue provides a `SmartQueue` class, which is the main object for using this library.
+Library provides a `SmartQueue` class, which is the main object for using this library.

 ```python
 from smart_queue import SmartQueue, Task